- 1 cup J.Olive Co. extra virgin olive oil

 - Fold in the chocolate chips.

-- Use your hand to shape the batter into balls, about 2 tablespoons each.
+- Use your hand to shape the batter into balls, about 2 Tbsp each.
 (Your hand will be greasy from the oil, but I find for this recipe, hands are best.)
 Add the shaped balls of batter to the parchment-lined baking sheets as you go.
 They should have at least 2-inches between them, about a dozen per sheet.

 - Use the palm of your hand to gently flatten the balls of batter, only about halfway.